basecamp/handbook/orgchart.md

 The design group is led by **Jonas Downey** and consists of four teams:

-#### Marketing
+#### Brand & Experience

-**Adam Stoddard** is our lead marketing designer, and the only person on this team.
-He’s responsible for all design on basecamp.com, rework.fm, and any other public-facing web properties like the Basecamp help sites, etc. He’ll also occasionally work on physical products (book covers, merch design, etc).
+While our product design teams are focused on our apps, the Brand & Experience team is responsible for everything else; designing/developing/copywriting our public-facing websites, branding, merch, books, collateral, illustration, animation, UI explorations, prototyping, etc. **Adam Stoddard** is the only person this team.

 #### Mobile